 Removing the four T5 Torx bolts allows you to separate the two halves of the case.

 Inside you will find a circuit board mounted to a cast metal housing with a small ribbon cable leading to the switch PCB.

-This new version of the Echo Dot uses different processor to the previous Echo Dot models.
-A MediaTek 2GHz dual-core ARM CPU with Amazon AZ1 Neural Edge processor, part number MT8512BAAV and a SK Hynix LPDDR4 SDRAM 4G-Bit RAM IC (H9HCNNN4GUML) which are located under a metal shield.
+This new version of the Echo Dot uses a different processor than the previous Echo Dot models.
+A MediaTek 2GHz dual-core ARM CPU with Amazon AZ1 Neural Edge processor, part number MT8512BAAV and an SK Hynix LPDDR4 SDRAM 4G-Bit RAM IC (H9HCNNN4GUML) which are located under a metal shield.

 Below the CPU and Ram is a MediaTek Wi-Fi / Bluetooth Controller, part number MT7653BSN which has outputs to two PCB antennas, one on each side of the board.